Fungal nail infection treatment

 This treatment has been hailed as a breakthrough as it is fast and effective.

 The signs and symptoms can be subtle at first, but once established, the nails can become very badly damaged:

 - Distorted nail, lifting off the nail bed

 Toenail fungus is unlikely to get better without treatment.
 Once established it will generally continue to get worse and risk infecting other nails too.
 Traditional treatments such as medications and topical paints/creams show only limited success in curing the condition and it will often recur.
 More about fungal nail infection.

 Fungal Nail Laser Treatment Cost:

-The fungal nail treatment with our new laser carried out by by specially-trained GMC-Registered doctors.
-Prices will vary according to the number of sessions required in order to fully get rid of the fungus.
+The fungal nail treatment with our advanced laser is carried out by by trained therapists.
+Prices will vary according to the nature of the infection and are therefore quoted at consultation.

-Prices for treatments carried out in the same appointment as the consultation willinclude the £50 consultation fee (note**: same day procedures are only undertaken where the procedure is deemed appropriate to do so AND the patient understands the full extent of the costs, risks and potential side effects and is consenting to proceed on that knowledge).
+We charge £25 for a consultation with one of our experienced therapists.
+Prices for treatments carried out in the same appointment as the consultation will include the £25 consultation fee (note: same day procedures are only undertaken where the procedure is deemed appropriate to do so AND the patient understands the full extent of the costs, risks and potential side effects and is consenting to proceed on that knowledge).

 How laser fungal nail treatment works

 ClearChoice™ treatment with the Harmony XL Pro uses a combination of clinically proven laser technologies: